NeoGeographyToolkit/StereoPipeline/docs/examples/kaguya.rst

 smoothness weight without introducing artifacts, which results in less detail being lost.

-See, for comparison, the choices made for LRO NAC (:numref:`sfs-lola`).
-That example also has the most detailed discussion for how to run SfS.
+See, for comparison, the parameter choices made for LRO NAC (:numref:`sfs-lola`).
+That example, and that entire chapter, also has the most detailed discussion for how to run SfS.

 .. figure:: ../images/sfs_kaguya_example.png
    :name: sfs_kaguya_example